 Koko started as a clinical trial at MIT.
-We have since published multiple papers in the fields clinical and social psychology, human-computer interaction, and machine learning.
+We have since published multiple papers in the fields of clinical and social psychology, human-computer interaction, and machine learning.
 Some representative publications are summarized below.

 We embedded single-session interventions directly into online social networks, allowing us to reach users where they are.
 We found significant pre-post improvements in hopelessness, self-hatred, and motivation to stop self-harming.
 (In press, JMIR - Formative)